dinhhuy258/git.nvim/README.md

   default_mappings = true, -- NOTE: `quit_blame` and `blame_commit` are still merged to the keymaps even if `default_mappings = false`

   keymaps = {
-    -- custom only false will merge the custom mappings with the default mappings -- if true, it will only use your key mappings
     -- Open blame window
     blame = "<Leader>gb",
     -- Close blame window